prkpushp/db_failover_cluster_ansible/README.md

 ## Prerequisites

-First, fork the repository.
-Then, go into your favorite terminal.

     Ensure this node can reach out to target nodes at 5985 and 5986 Your Credential to configure DB Cluster
     DB local admin credential in reference to respective servers